supreethr23/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

 - Task 1: Log in to Azure and install Azure CLI extensions.
 - Task 2: Onboard an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes.
+- Task 3: Create a custom location on the Azure Arc-enabled Kubernetes cluster
-- Task 3: Deploy Azure Arc Data Controller in directly connected mode using Azure Portal.
+- Task 4: Deploy Azure Arc Data Controller in directly connected mode using Azure Portal.
-- Task 4: Deploy Azure Arc-enabled SQL Managed Instance using Azure Portal.
+- Task 5: Deploy Azure Arc-enabled SQL Managed Instance using Azure Portal.
-- Task 5: Connecting Azure Arc Data Controller using Azure Data Studio.
+- Task 6: Connecting Azure Arc Data Controller using Azure Data Studio.
-- Task 6: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.
+- Task 7: Connect to Azure Arc-enabled SQL Managed Instance using Azure Data Studio.

 ## Connect an existing Kubernetes cluster to Azure using Azure Arc-enabled Kubernetes